• ICT

 Go to Camera > PoE Binding Configuration and disable PoE binding on channels corresponding to the number of cameras to be added.

-PoE Binding Configuration
+PoE Binding Config Interface

 Step 4: